Brazilk0140/WHSTechNotes/journal.md

 # March 2, 2026
 I would prefer Information Security Analyst, because it plans to carry out security measures to protect an organization's computer networks and systems.
 And they work for computer companies, consulting firms, and business and financial companies.
 A cybersecurity analysts work to defend their organization and it's data from cyberthreats.
 And it protects company hardware, software, and networks from cybercriminals.
+# March 23, 2026
+I choose my bracket because I going for duke men's and women's basketball, because they are one of the best teams in the nation.
+The results from the weekend is that Duke men's basketball beat TCU.
+And Duke women's basketball beat Baylor.